Mide001/interchain-tokens-sdk/README.md

 - Network validation for supported testnets
 - Deterministic token deployment using salt
 - Event parsing for deployment confirmation
+- Multicall support for deploying tokens across multiple chains in a single transaction

 ## Development